css-materials/course-site/content/homework/wrangle-data/index.md

 # Overview

-**Due by 11:59 pm on Friday, October 14th.**
+**Due by 11:59 pm on Friday, October 21th.**

 The goal of this assignment is to practice wrangling and exploring data in a research context.

 # Accessing the `hw03` repository

-* Go [at this link](https://classroom.github.com/a/gtGAnmOx) to accept and create your private `hw03` repository on GitHub.
+* Go [at this link](ADD LINK) to accept and create your private `hw03` repository on GitHub.
 Once you do so, your repository will be built in a few seconds.
 It follows the naming convention `hw03-<USERNAME>`
 * Once the your repository has been created, click on the link you see, which will take you to your repository.
 * Finally, clone the repository to your computer (or R workbench) following the process below.